Ovarian Cancer Treatment Options: An In-Depth Guide to Surgery, Chemotherapy, and More

 • Tamoxifen: This drug works by blocking the effects of estrogen on cancer cells, preventing them from growing and dividing.

-• Luteinizing hormone-releasing hormone (LHRH) agonists: These drugs, such as goserelin (Zoladex) and leuprolide (Lupron), work by reducing the amount of estrogen produced by the ovaries.
+• Luteinizing hormone-releasing hormone (LHRH) agonists: These drugs work by reducing the amount of estrogen produced by the ovaries.

 Keep in mind that hormone therapy’s side effects can include hot flashes, vaginal dryness, and an increased risk of bone loss (osteoporosis).
 Tamoxifen can also increase your risk for endometrial cancer.